tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/Activities/08-Stu_Crypto_Converter/README.md

     * **Slot type name:** `CryptoCurrency`
     * **Description:** `Available cryptocurrencies to convert.`
     * **Slot Resolution:** Choose _Restrict to Slot values and Synonyms_.
-    * **Value:** Add three values and synonyms, one per each cryptocurrency, as can be seen, bellow.
+    * **Value:** Add three values and synonyms, one per each cryptocurrency, as can be seen, below.

     ![New custom slot configuration](Images/configure-new-slot-type.png)